ldrame21/nyc-rap-map/README.md

-### Data story for Applied Data Analysis course at EPFL
+### Data story for Critical Data Study course at EPFL
-Built by Joseph Abboud, Amaëlle Bidet, Louis Dramé, Paul Keller Full analysis available here: https://github.com/epfl-ada/ada-2021-project-adacadabras
+Built by Louis-Dardaye Dramé, Alicia Fankali, Yucef Grebici and Lucas Trognon at EPFL Switzerland